 Did you know that a degree in chemistry can set you on the path to becoming a doctor?
 If you combine Ball State’s biochemistry degree with our pre-med program, you’ll have an advantage in medical school preparation.

-Even if your future plans don’t include the medical field, our biochemistry program is excellent preparation for careers in biochemistry-related fields, or in industrial or government laboratories.
+Even if your future plans don’t include the medical field, our biochemistry degree is excellent preparation for careers in biochemistry-related fields, or in industrial or government laboratories.